-Drink driving (also referred to as a DUI), is one of the most serious traffic offences a person can find themselves charged with.
+Drink driving (also referred to as a DUI or driving UIL), is one of the most serious traffic offences a person can find themselves charged with.
 In Queensland unlike other states there is a mandatory requirement to disqualify a person’s drivers licence no matter what the personal circumstances are or the affect a disqualification will have on a person and their family.

 A drink driving charge is one of the most common offences that a Magistrate will encounter however along with increased enforcement and public education over the past few years the Courts attitude to drink driving has harden especially in Brisbane and the Gold Coast and Sunshine Coast Courts.
 If you are charged with a DUI or drink driving offence do not treat it lightly as the Magistrate will not be.

 What level of alcohol will see me charged with drink driving?